-You probably feel like there’s a tonne of pressure on you to choose the ‘right’ subjects, and although it is an important decision to make you shouldn’t feel like this decision is going to define your future.
+You're probably feeling the pressure to choose the ‘right’ A levels and although it is an important decision to make you shouldn’t feel like this choice is going to define your future.

 But what if you’re completely stuck and have no idea what to select?
 It’s really tempting to just go with whatever subject and hope for the best.

-Here are some of the worst ways that students have selected their subjects and why it’s just not a good idea:
+Here are some of the worst ways that students have selected their subjects.

 1. You want to be with your friends in class

 We know it’s tempting to just go along with what your best mate is doing so if it turns out to be a boring subject you can sit at the back of the class and gossip.
 However there’s no way of guaranteeing that you’ll be in the same classes; timetable means you’re unlikely to be able to be placed in the same class.

 You need to think about which subjects will help you in the long run and don’t just go along with what someone else is doing.
 If you have any career plans or ideas about university courses do some research and find out what’s the best subjects to suit your future plans.